 How to Lower FSH Levels and Improve Fertility

-High FSH levels can be a sign of poor ovarian reserve, poor egg quality and a symptom of failure to ovulate (anovulation).
+High FSH levels can be a sign of poor ovarian reserve, poor egg health and quality and a symptom of failure to ovulate (anovulation).

 A recent study of 560 women who sought fertility treatment at the Yale University IVF program and the Montefiore Institute in New York revealed that blood type may play a factor in fertility.
 According to this study women with blood type O have, on average, higher FSH levels when compared to other types (A, B and AB).
 The researchers discovered that women with blood type O were twice as likely to have an elevated FSH level of above 10 (which is right on the cusp of fair to diminished ovarian reserve).
 The study also found that women with blood type A were the least likely to have elevated FSH levels.
 The reason suggested was that women with blood type A carry a antigen which is missing in blood type O.